AnumulapuriVinitha/linux_laboratory/Shell Scripting Codes.md

-WEEK1&2 :
+# WEEK1&2 :
-Q2: Write a shell script that accepts a file name, starting and ending line numbers as arguments and displays all the lines between the given line numbers
+**Q2:Write a shell script that accepts a file name, starting and ending line numbers as arguments and displays all the lines between the given line numbers**

 echo "enter the filename:"
 read f